stanfy/spoon-gradle-plugin/README.md

 After applying the plugin you'll find `spoon${TEST_VARIANT}` tasks in your project.

-For default build configuration tests may be run like
+You may run all the test variations with
 ```
 gradle spoon
 ```